-This moist and fluffy skillet cornbread is made with instant polenta, and topped with jalapenos, cheddar and cotija cheese.
-It’s softer and quite different from traditional Southern cornbread but delicious nonetheless!
+This moist and fluffy cast iron skillet cornbread is made with polenta, and topped with jalapenos, cheddar and cotija cheese.
+It's softer and quite different from traditional Southern cornbread but delicious nonetheless!

-I had a bunch of pre-cooked polenta (you know the type that comes as a log) in my house.
-Fast forward a week, I found that Ottolenghi has a cornbread recipe using polenta.
-His recipe didn’t seem like he used the kind of polenta I had, but I was inspired.
-I tweaked the recipe, and gave it a shot.
-The result was amazing.
+I had some pre-cooked polenta (the type that comes as a log) and I stumbled on an Ottolenghi cornbread recipe using polenta.
+I was inspired to tweak his recipe to use pre-cooked polenta, and the result was amazing.
 Fluffy, moist interior + crisp exterior.
-We’re in business, folks!
+We're in business, folks!

 📋 Ingredients & variations

-This recipe uses instant polenta as the base.
-I typically tend to use the pre-cooked version, which results in a softer consistency, but this works just as well with dry cornmeal for a more traditional texture (see recipe notes for weight substitutions).
-I top my cornbread with jalapenos, cheddar, and cotija cheese – but you can also add corn kernels, and red onions.
+This recipe uses instant (pre-cooked) polenta as the base.
+But it works just as well with dry cornmeal for a more traditional texture (see recipe notes for weight substitutions).
+I use jalapenos, cheddar, and cotija cheese toppings - but you can add corn and red onions.
 If you don't have cotija on hand, try one of these other options! !

-My cornbread is ovo-lacto vegetarian (it uses eggs and Greek yogurt).
-It also has regular flour in it, so it’s not gluten free.
-Here are some substitutions:
+My cornbread uses eggs and Greek yogurt and also has flour in it, so it's not gluten free.
+However, here are some substitutions to accommodate dietary restrictions:

-- Gluten free: use ¾ cup of cornmeal and ¼ cup of rice flour instead of all purpose flour; I’ve found rice flour helps make it more crumbly.
-The texture is not exactly the same, but it’s still darn delicious!
+- Make it gluten-free.
+Use ¾ cup of cornmeal and ¼ cup of rice flour instead of all purpose flour; I’ve found rice flour helps make it more crumbly.
+The texture is not exactly the same, but it's still darn delicious!

-- Vegan: use 1.5 cups of soy milk +2 tsp of lemon juice instead of Greek yogurt or use vegan yogurt (the key is to make sure the batter is soft and fluid, so that the end result is moist and fluffy).
+- Make it vegan.
+Use 1.5 cups of soy milk +2 teaspoon of lemon juice instead of Greek yogurt or use vegan yogurt (the key is to make sure the batter is soft and fluid, so that the end result is moist and fluffy).
 Other non-dairy milk works, but soy is probably your best option.
-For eggs, just use a “flax” egg (1 tbsp of flax meal + 2.5 tbsp of water, rest for 15 minutes per flax egg – so you’ll need 2 tbsp of flax meal and 5 tbsp of water)
+For eggs, just use a "flax" egg (1 tablespoon of flax meal + 2.5 tablespoon of water, rest for 15 minutes per flax egg - so you'll need 2 tablespoon of flax meal and 5 tablespoon of water)

-Here’s the best part – the recipe I’ve outlined above is perfect for making muffins!
+- Make cornbread muffins.
 Prepare the batter exactly as described and then instead of dumping it in a skillet, fill a muffin tray about ⅔ of the way to make cornbread muffins instead.
 This batter should be perfect for 12 muffins.

 This typically happens because your oven is too hot.
 So, the crust will cook faster than the inside, but as the insides cook, they push the crust out, hence making it crack.
 Most ovens are slightly different from the temperature they display - this is not a deal breaker, so don’t worry too much about it.

-I highly recommend that you eat this cornbread the day it’s made, or the day after it’s made.
-Just cover with beeswax wrap and leave it at room temperature to store, and pop into the oven at 350F for 5 minutes to reheat (ideally still in the skillet).
+Storage: I highly recommend eating this recipe the day it's made, or the day after it's made.
+Just cover with beeswax wrap and leave it at room temperature to store.
+When ready to eat, pop into the oven at 350F for 5 minutes to reheat (ideally still in the skillet).

 The skillet cornbread is great to be had by itself or with some fresh avocados on top.
 It also goes great with any type of chili, stew or rich, hearty vegetable or meat dishes.
-The cornbread muffins, I’ve found to be perfect for a savory breakfast when you want something without refined sugar, and still delicious!
+If you make muffins, they are great for a savory breakfast.

 Dry ingredients to mix together first: